Bricktech2000/Notes/notes/conventions.md

 note names are all _-ing_ verbal groups or singular nominal groups

-each page has exactly one first-level heading, which must correspond to the file name
+each page has exactly one title case first-level heading, which must correspond to the file name

+in file names, spaces are replaced by [[dash]]es and apostrophes are removed

 box titles are generated with <https://lingojam.com/BoldTextGenerator>